Practice: One or two evenings per week depending on grade level.

 Youth Sports Safety GuidelinesThe following guidelines have been developed to align with the mandates of Central District Health and recommendations of the CDC and are subject to change*.

-- All staff will perform a health screening at the beginning of each day and will be required to wear face masks.
+- All staff will perform a health screening at the beginning of each day and are required to wear masks*.

 - Health screenings will be performed with all players at check-in for practice and games.